wknd/ez-er-rkllm-toolkit2/README.md

 cd docker-noninteractive
 docker build -t $(whoami)/rkllm-noninteractive . && docker run -it $(whoami)/rkllm-noninteractive
 ```

+This version of the script performs one large upload - after all conversion is done.

+## Changing the model card template

 Of course, feel free to adjust the model card template under the HubHelpers class, which is available in both: